 At the man-cave that is AOL’s lifestyle section Asylum, I cracked wise about the shame of being left hanging on a high five.
 You get to watch Ryan Seacrest drag a blind man into a faux pas.
+The sound of one hand clapping is apparently an awkward silence from the crowd witnessing it.

 The high-five: that expression of a victory beyond any words.